ligoj/ligoj/app-api/README.md

 health.node                 = 0 0 0/1 1/1 * ?
 health.subscription         = 0 0 2 1/1 * ?
 app.crypto.file             = Secret file location
-app.safe.mode               = <[false],true> When true, plug-ins are not loaded and their state is not updated
+ligoj.safe.mode             = <[false],true> When true, plug-ins are not loaded and their state is not updated
 ```

 ## Compatibilities